nomoreweirdmachines/katacoda-scenarios/emon-cms/step4.md

 Setup the mysql database that emoncms uses.

-you will need to enter the password that you set in step 1 :-)

 `mysql -u root -p`{{execute}}

 `CREATE DATABASE emoncms DEFAULT CHARACTER SET utf8;`{{execute}}

+you will to REPLACE root with the mysql password step 1 :-)

 `CREATE USER 'emoncms'@'localhost' IDENTIFIED BY 'root';`{{execute}}